top of page

 INTRODUCTION

-Lessons are given personally (currently located in gossau, St. Gallen, Switzerland) or also online via Zoom, and sometimes in the form of workshop for group activities.
+Lessons are given personally (currently located in Gossau, St. Gallen, Switzerland) or also online via Zoom, and sometimes in the form of workshop for group activities.
+Manish time for teaching is only about 25% of his working time, and he has at the moment about 30 active students from all around the world.

-If you are interested in applying to learn with Manish Vyas, please send us a email.
-In order for Manish to check your application, please include in your email the answers to the following questionnaire:
+If you are interested in applying to learn with Manish Vyas, please send us a email, please include in your email the answers to the following questionnaire (or with your own words your background and interest in the lessons):

 1. What would you like to learn?